 Accounting malpractice also often occurs when errors are made in audits or financial statements.
 If you relied on financial documents that were negligently prepared by an accountant, whether in making an investment or managing your business or personal finances, you may be able to recover your losses.

-Because they are handling or providing advice related to a client’s money, accountants are held to very strict professional standards.
 Anyone who may have experienced accounting malpractice should save all documents and statements that relate to their losses and contact an attorney as soon as possible in order to pursue a possible recovery.

 Insurance Agent Malpractice

 Choosing the right type of insurance is an incredibly important decision.
-Whether it is life, home, or catastrophe insurance, this type of protection is essential in helping individuals and businesses prepare themselves, their colleagues, or their families for the worst.
+Whether it is commercial, life, home, or catastrophe insurance, this type of protection is essential in helping individuals and businesses prepare themselves, their colleagues, or their families for the worst.